Student Experience Survey FAQs

-The SES will be delivered online only in the second half of each year for a duration of four weeks.
-The survey is administered as per the 2017 Academic and Survey Calendar (XLSX 37KB, 2p)
+The SES will be delivered online for some programs in the first semester and most programs in the second half of each year for a duration of four weeks.
+The survey is administered as per the 2018 Academic and Survey Calendar (XLSX 44KB, 2p)

-There are variants of the questionnaire for Higher Education, Higher Degree Research, Offshore programs and Vietnam.
+There are variants of the questionnaire for Higher Education, Vocational Education, Higher Degree Research, Offshore programs and Vietnam.